Arkantik/ikusa_logger/README.md

 **Possible causes and solutions**:

+1. **VPN or Software altering our network**: If you are using a VPN or any Software that alters your normal network, it will prevent the tool to pick up events during your record session.

-1. **Config is outdated**: BDO changes its network structure after each weekly maintenance
+2. **Config is outdated**: BDO changes its network structure after each weekly maintenance

    - Wait for a config update
    - Check the Discord for announcements
    - As a backup, use Wireshark to record the session, then analyze the `.pcap` file later

-2. **Wrong network interface selected**:
+3. **Wrong network interface selected**:

    - Go to Settings
    - Try switching between "All" and "Default" network interfaces
    - Restart recording

-3. **Firewall or antivirus blocking**:
+4. **Firewall or antivirus blocking**:
    - Add an exception for the logger in your antivirus
    - Run the logger as Administrator

 ### Logs Have Wrong Names

-1. Stop recording
-2. In the log display, use the dropdown menus to reorder the names
+1. In the log display, use the dropdown menus to reorder the names
-3. The correct format is: **Player1 killed/died to Player2 from Guild**
+2. The correct format is: **YourGuild-FamilyName killed/died to Enemy-FamilyName from Guild**
-4. Save the corrected logs
+3. Save the corrected logs

 ### Can't Save Logs / Logs Not Found